 \subsubsection{Aggregation Phase}

-In the implementation of the aggregation phase of the Louvain algorithm, we adopt a streamlined but robust strategy to remap and construct higher-level graphs iteratively.
-After determining the updated community assignments for each vertex at the start of the aggregation phase, the community IDs are first remapped to a contiguous range starting from 0 to the total number of unique communities.
-This ensures efficient indexing and facilitates following graph processing.
+In the implementation of the aggregation phase of the Louvain algorithm, we adopt a streamlined but robust strategy to iteratively remap and construct higher-level graphs.
+After determining the updated community assignments for each vertex at the start of the aggregation phase, the community IDs are first remapped to a contiguous range from 0 to the total number of unique communities.
+This ensures efficient indexing and facilitates the subsequent graph processing.

 Subsequently, the edge list is traversed to update the endpoints of each edge according to the new community IDs.
 During this step, edge weights are recalculated based on the interactions between the communities represented by the endpoints.
-This updated edge list, now representing the coarsened graph, is transmitted back to the Python front end.
+This updated edge list, now representing the coarsened graph, is transmitted back to the Python front-end.

 The Arachne framework leverages Arkouda's \texttt{GroupBy} and \texttt{Broadcast} functionality during the graph reconstruction process.
 This critical step automatically merges edges with identical endpoints, aggregating their weights to produce the final edge weights for the coarsened graph.
-This integration of \texttt{GroupBy} and \texttt{Broadcast} not only simplifies the graph reconstruction but also ensures computational efficiency by offloading the aggregation process to Arkouda's optimized backend.
+This integration of \texttt{GroupBy} and \texttt{Broadcast} not only simplifies the graph reconstruction, but also ensures computational efficiency by offloading the aggregation process to Arkouda's optimized back-end.

 Following this, the algorithm alternates between the local-moving and aggregation phases in an iterative manner.
-During each iteration, vertices are reassigned to communities in the local-moving phase based on modularity optimization, and the edge list is updated in the aggregation phase to reflect the new community assignments and then reconstruct a new graph.
+During each iteration, the vertices are reassigned to communities in the local-moving phase based on modularity optimization, and the edge list is updated in the aggregation phase to reflect the new community assignments and then reconstruct a new graph.
 These steps are repeated until no further changes in vertex community assignments occur, representing convergence and the termination of the algorithm.
 The overall process is outlined in the following pseudo-code.